johnstonskj/rust-codes/codes-iso-6166/README.md

 [![crates.io](https://img.shields.io/crates/v/codes-iso-6166.svg)](https://crates.io/crates/codes-iso-6166)
 [![docs.rs](https://docs.rs/codes-iso-6166/badge.svg)](https://docs.rs/codes-iso-6166

-ISO 6166 (or ISO6166:2013 as of the 2013 revision) defines the structure of an International Securities Identification Number (ISIN).
+ISO 6166 defines the structure of an International Securities Identification Number (ISIN).
 An ISIN uniquely identifies a fungible security.

 Securities with which ISINs can be used are: